sunragav/suitepad-weview/README.md

 ![with-shrinking-alone-without-progaurd](https://imgur.com/8XvpnHi.jpg)

-## Including the progaurd rules the release apk, size is 1.2 MB and the downlaod size is 963.2 MB
+## Including the progaurd rules the release apk, size is 1.2 MB and the downlaod size is 963.2 KB

 ![with-progaurd](https://i.imgur.com/imbOTak.jpg)